home-assistant/home-assistant.io/source/_integrations/apple_tv.markdown

 ### My Apple TV/Television/Receiver turns on when I restart Home Assistant

-The Apple TV will automatically turn on if a request is sent to it, e.g., if a button is pressed, something is streamed to it via AirPlay or if current state (currently playing) is accessed.
+The Apple TV will automatically turn on if a request is sent to it, e.g., if a button is pressed, something is streamed to it via AirPlay or if the current state (currently playing) is accessed.
 This is how Apple has designed it, and it will cause problems if you are using HDMI-CEC.
 Every time Home Assistant is started, a new request is sent to the device to figure out what is currently playing.
 When using CEC, this will wake up your TV and other devices you have configured.